General Growing Tips.

 Here's a video of one of our meetings!

-Next Monthly Meeting - Species Habitat, Hybrid Culture, September 2
+Next Monthly Meeting - Christmas Party and Auction, December 2

 The first Saturday of the month from February through November, Master Gardeners and St. Augustine Orchid Society members will be available to talk with you, answer questions and help you repot orchids.
 We will be at the Ace Hardware at 3050 US 1 South in St. Augustine from 9 am until 1 pm.